la2050/archive/_organizations/surf-bus-foundation.md

   year_submitted:
     - '2018'
     - '2016'
-  org_summary:
-    - >-
-      Surf Bus empowers people to foster a healing connection with the sea.
-      Through play, we teach ocean safety, wave readiness, science, and surfing.
-      Our methods make the ocean a welcoming place for all.
-    - >-
-      The Surf Bus Foundation empowers people to have a healing connection to the sea by engaging in ocean sports like surfing, swimming, and beach games, while exploring the wondrous beauty of the sea.
 title: Surf Bus Foundation
-uri: /organizations/surf-bus-foundation/
 extrapolated_project_ids:
   - '6102221'
 project_titles_from_extrapolated_project_ids:
   - 'Theraputic Ocean Engagement: Surfing (T.O.E.S. as in, on the nose!)'
-project_titles:
-  - >-
-    Surf Bus and partners present: Splash Force LA, a comprehensive guide to beach access and ocean play
-  - 'Theraputic Ocean Engagement: Surfing (T.O.E.S. as in, on the nose!)'
-project_titles_from_project_ids:
-  - >-
-    Surf Bus and partners present: Splash Force LA, a comprehensive guide to beach access and ocean play
 original_project_titles:
   - >-
     Surf Bus and partners present: Splash Force LA, a comprehensive guide to